Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 Particular attention should be paid to the emergency order by which the Supreme Court refused to suspend the application, before its entry into force, of a law of the State of Texas substantially reducing the period of time during which women can obtain abortion care.
 It sheds light on an original legislative mechanism: by entrusting private persons with the task of guaranteeing its enforcement before civil courts, Texas develops a legislative shell intended to immunize itself against constitutional review.
 This raises a thorny challenge for American federalism.

-The Reappearance of Punitive Closures of Places of Worship
+of Places of Worship

 Revue française de droit administratif,